GuruMaps/iOSManual/03-settings.md

 #### Distance Threshold

-Filter by the minimum distance traveled before a new point will be recorded.
-New points will be added to GPS track while recording if the distance between them is greater than selected \(recommended value is 5 m\).
+**Note:**filter values will be applied after track recording is stopped.
+If a recorded track will be shorter than filter value - the track will not be displayed on the map.

+Filter by the minimum distance between points of a track which will be shown on a map.

 **Example**: You are recording your GPS track while jogging, then you meet a friend and stop to talk to him.
-As the GPS sends location coordinates every second, too many points will be recorded on the same spot while you are talking, and the recorded track will take up more space.
-You may enable the distance filter to ignore GPS points if they are too close to each other.
-New points will start recording as you exceed the distance selected in the filter.
+As the GPS sends location coordinates every second, too many points will be recorded on the same spot while you are talking and too many lines of a track will be drawn.
+You may enable the distance filter to ignore GPS points if they are too close to each other and get rid of unnecessary lines.

 #### Default bookmark category

-The category you select will become the default icon for newly created and imported bookmarks.
+The category you select will become the default icon for newly created and imported bookmarks:

 <img src="/assets/default_bookmark.png" width="375" height="138" />